Connect to share and comment

 She left the presidential palace after her father was shot dead by his spy chief in 1979 and began her political career in 1998 as a lawmaker in her home town.

-Park, 61, never married and has no children -- a fact she used to gain traction with voters tired of nepotism and corruption scandals surrounding their first families.
+Park, 60, never married and has no children -- a fact she used to gain traction with voters tired of corruption scandals surrounding their first families.

 But even dissenters acknowledge her strengths as a campaigner that helped her party secure strong results in local and national polls in 2004, 2006 and this year, earning her another royal moniker as the "queen of elections".